Kay2dan/jekyll-ideal-image-slider/README.md

 Be sure to change the paths to point the location of Javascript and CSS files in your site.

 You can selectively include these files.
 The plugin sets `slider_active` to `true` for each page or post with a slider.
-Using the code below, CSS and Javascript will be loaded only for those pages with sliders, and on page indexes.
-(Sometimes an image slider will appear on a page index, for example in post excerpts.)
+Using the code below, CSS and Javascript will be loaded only for those pages with sliders.

 ```
-{% if page.slider_active or page.index %}
+{% if page.slider_active %}
   <!-- Slider CSS -->
   <link rel="stylesheet" href="{{ site.baseurl }}/assets/css/slider.css">
   <link rel="stylesheet" href="{{ site.baseurl }}/assets/css/theme.css">